omondisteven/mpesa_stk_api_backend/README.md

 # Daraja-2.0-C2B-Intergration👨‍💻
-Enhanced with 💖 BY Teevos
+Enhanced with 💖 by Teevos
 edit the credentials in stk_initiate.php and it will work perfectly🔥 Run the php backend server using the following command so the react server can access the back-end: